oopsmonk/documentation/client-libraries/0.1/mam/introduction/overview.md

 # Masked Authenticated Messaging

-**Masked Authenticated Messaging (MAM) is a data communication protocol that allows you to publish encrypted data streams, called channels, in transactions on the Tangle.**
+**Masked Authenticated Messaging (MAM) is a data communication protocol that allows you to publish encrypted data streams, called channels, in transactions in the Tangle.**

 ## How MAM works